dymmond/edgy/docs/marshalls.md

 ### MarshallMethodField

-This function is used to get extra information that is provided by the `Marshall` itself.
+This field type is used to retrieve extra information provided by the `Marshall` itself.

-When declaring a `MarshallMethodField` you must have the function `get_` with the corresponding name of the field used by the `MarshallMethodField`.
+When declaring a `MarshallMethodField`, you must define a function named `get_` followed by the field name.

-When declaring the function, Edgy will automatically inject an object (instance) of the Edgy model declared in the `marshall_config`.
-This instance **is not persisted in the database** unless you specifically [save it](#save), which means, the `primary_key` will not be available until then but the remaining object, functions, attributes and operations, are.
+Edgy automatically injects an instance of the Edgy model declared in `marshall_config` into this function.
+This instance **is not persisted in the database** unless you explicitly [save it](#save).
+Therefore, the `primary_key` will not be available until then, but other object attributes and operations are.

 #### Parameters

-* **field_type** - The Python type that is used by Pydantic to validate the data.
+* **field_type:** The Python type used by Pydantic for data validation.

-**Example**
+**Example:**

 ```python
 {!> ../docs_src/marshalls/method_field.py !}
 ```

-## Including additional context
+## Including Additional Context

-In certain scenarios, it is necessary to provide additional context to the marshall.
-Additional context can be provided by passing a context argument when instantiating the marshall.
+In some cases, you might need to provide extra context to a marshall.
+You can do this by passing a `context` argument when instantiating the marshall.

-**Example**
+**Example:**

 ```python
 class UserMarshall(Marshall):